 Prior to joining the firm, John clerked for the Honorable Sue L. Robinson for the United States District Court for the District of Delaware.

-While in law school, John received the Outstanding Senior Appellate Advocacy Award, the Texas Intellectual Property Law Journal Best Note Award, the Dean’s Achievement Award in Evidence, and numerous advocacy awards.
-Additionally, he has authored several articles on the subject of patent law.
+While in law school, John was the Editor-in-Chief of the Texas Intellectual Property Law Journal.
+He also received the Outstanding Senior Appellate Advocacy Award, the Texas Intellectual Property Law Journal Best Note Award, the Dean’s Achievement Award, and numerous advocacy awards.
+Additionally, he has authored several articles on issues related to patent litigation.

 - Canyon Ridge Resorts.
 Represented plaintiffs Canyon Ridge Resorts, Singing Sisters Falls, and Scenic Land Company in a complex commercial case involving breach of contract and tort actions against investment bank Sterne Agee & Leach.
 After a 6-week trial, the jury awarded eight figures in compensatory damages and eight figures in punitive damages in the longest trial in county history and the largest verdict in county history.